Introduction

 The rear-mounted superstructure, which would have required that the engine be moved to the front of the vehicle, was quickly abandoned.
 The simpler design of the Panzersturmmörser (armored assault mortar) was presented on 20 October 1943.
 The original intention was the build Tiger I chassis specifically for the Panzersturmmörser.
 Due to delays, however, it was decided to use existing Tiger I chassis sent back from the front for field repairs.

 A modified 380 mm anti-submarine rocket launcher, the 38 cm Raketenwerfer 61 L/5,4, was used for the Panzersturmmörser.
-It fired a fin-stabilized 345 kg rocket at a speed of 300 m/s.
+It fired a spin-stabilized 345 kg rocket at a speed of 300 meters per second.

 The first three vehicles were not completed until August 1944, with a further ten built in September 1944, and the final five in December 1944.